Mrs L Hughes (Leader of Learning)

 Mrs S Somers

-At Key Stage 5 students are offered CCEA AS and A2 French or Spanish depending on the language previously studied.
-These qualifications are entirely exam based and, at AS Level, are designed to give pupils a wider knowledge of the language studied by looking at themes such as ‘Relationships’ and ‘Culture and Lifestyle’.
-At A2 level, students will study a more advanced programme and focus on the topics of ‘Young People in Society’ and ‘Our place in a changing world’.
+At Post 16, students can choose to study CCEA AS and A2 French and Spanish.
+These qualifications are entirely exam based and, at AS Level, are designed to give pupils a wider knowledge of the language studied by looking at themes such as Relationships and Culture and Lifestyle.
+At A2 level, students will study a more advanced programme and focus on the topics of Young People in Society and Our place in a changing world.